Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we present the first framework designed to effectively protect images manipulation by Pixel-domain Diffusion Models (PDMs).
-We demonstrate that while denoising UNets appear robust to conventional PGD-based attacks, their feature space remains vulnerable to attack.
-Our proposed feature attacking loss exploit the vulnerabilities to empower adversarial images to mislead PDMs, thereby producing low-quality output images.
+This paper presents the first framework to protect against image manipulation by Pixel-domain Diffusion Models (PDMs).
+While denoising UNets withstand traditional PGD attacks, their feature space remains vulnerable.
+Our feature attacking loss exploits these vulnerabilities, generating adversarial images that mislead PDMs, resulting in corrupted output.
 We approach this image protection problem as a constrained optimization problem, solving it through alternating optimization.
-Additionally, our latent optimization strategy via VAE enhances the naturalness of our adversarial images.
+Furthermore, our latent optimization strategy via VAE enhances the naturalness of our adversarial images.
 Extensive experiments validate the efficacy of our method, achieving state-of-the-art performance in attacking PDMs.